SonarSource/sonarqube-scan-action/README.md

 ### Environment variables

 - `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarQube.
 You can read more about security tokens [here](https://docs.sonarqube.org/latest/user-guide/user-token/).
-You should set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository.
+You can set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).
 - `SONAR_HOST_URL` – **Required** this tells the scanner where SonarQube is hosted.
-You can set the `SONAR_HOST_URL` environment variable in the "Secrets" settings page of your repository.
+You can set the `SONAR_HOST_URL` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

+## Alternatives for Java, .NET, and C/C++ projects

-## Do not use this GitHub action if you are in the following situations
+This GitHub Action will not work for all technologies.
+If you are in one of the following situations, you should use the following alternatives:

 * Your code is built with Maven.
 Read the documentation about our [Scanner for Maven](https://redirect.sonarsource.com/doc/install-configure-scanner-maven.html).
 * Your code is built with Gradle.
 Read the documentation about our [Scanner for Gradle](https://redirect.sonarsource.com/doc/gradle.html).